INTRAOCULAR LENS IMPLANTS

 - Advanced Cataract Surgery: Optiview Refractive Analysis (ORA) intraoperative wavefront analysis to titrate intraocular lens power; Ocular Coherence Tomography (OCT) to look for macular disease; iTrace to assess internal irregularities of vision; Pentacam to measure true corneal power after refractive surgery and arcuate keratotomy for astigmatism correction and enhancement, if needed.

-- Laser Assisted Surgery: Femtosecond laser used for precision, safety and low astigmatism correction.
+- Laser-Assisted Surgery: Femtosecond laser used for precision, safety and low astigmatism correction.

-- Astigmatism Surgery: Femtosecond laser assisted with Toric single vision lens implant to improve distance or near vision for those with more significant astigmatism.
+- Astigmatism Surgery: Femtosecond laser-assisted with Toric single vision lens implant to improve distance or near vision for those with more significant astigmatism.

 - Previous Laser Vision Correction Surgery: Multiple measurements and diagnostics.
-Advanced calculations for best single vision lens implant.
+Advanced calculations for the best single vision lens implant.

 CATARACT SURGERY SPECIALIST

 For over 25 years, thousands of patients have trusted Dr. Carlson with their eyes.
-He is Mayo Clinic trained, board certified, and extremely experienced in advanced cataract surgery techniques.
+He is Mayo Clinic trained, board-certified, and extremely experienced in advanced cataract surgery techniques.
 Schedule a consultation with Dr. Carlson for cataract surgery and rest assured you will be in the most capable and trusted hands.